 Molly Altman PhD, CNM, MPH

-My experience as a nurse-midwife in clinical practice has provided the grounding for my program of research around respectful and equitable care provision during pregnancy and childbirth.
-My PhD dissertation explored the comparative effectiveness of nurse-midwifery care to traditional obstetric care as one avenue for improving care provision.
-Later, I completed the transdisciplinary postdoctoral fellowship at the University of California San Francisco’s Preterm Birth Initiative in which I focused my research on exploring women’s experiences interacting with health care providers in the context of respectful care provision, particularly regarding racism, discrimination, and bias in health care interactions.
-My current program of research uses a variety of methods including epidemiological approaches, in-depth qualitative methodologies, and community-based participatory methods to address issues in care provision for communities at risk for poor birth outcomes.
+I’m an assistant professor in the Child, Family, and Population Health Nursing department and track lead for the nurse-midwifery and women’s health clinical nurse specialist tracks of the DNP program.
+My experience as a nurse-midwife in clinical practice for over 15 years has provided the grounding for my program of research around respectful and equitable care provision during pregnancy and childbirth.
+I completed the transdisciplinary postdoctoral fellowship at the University of California San Francisco’s Preterm Birth Initiative in which I focused my research on exploring women and birthing people’s experiences interacting with health care providers in the context of respectful care provision, particularly regarding racism, discrimination, and bias in health care interactions.
+My current program of research uses a variety of methods including in-depth qualitative methodologies, instrument development, and community-based participatory methods to assess and address issues in care provision for communities at risk for poor birth outcomes, specifically BIPOC and LGBTQ+ communities.

 Awards, accolades and distinguished memberships: